 I have completed the first stage of basic teaching modules and am now taking an Australian Summer break from production.

-In the meantime, you can find the Prophetic School at a reduced entry price here.
+In the meantime, you can find the Prophetic School here.

 Paul’s first recorded miraculous sign is in Acts 13:8-11.
 It is not until years later, in Ephesus (Acts 19), we read of many ‘extraordinary miracles’ of healing being worked through Paul.